Camellia taliensis: Description

 Camellia taliensis can grow from 2-8m tall and has five locules per ovary while C. sinensis has three.
 C. taliensis leaves are abaxially yellow-green and adaxially dark- or yellow-green, and are shiny on both surfaces.
 The plant's seeds are brown.
 The flowers are creamy or white with numerous stamens, by chance creating the appearance of a fried egg.

 It grows primarily in the southwestern section of Yunnan and in neighbouring areas in Thailand and northern Myanmar.

 C. taliensis has larger leaves than C. sinensis var. sinensis closer to the size of C. sinensis var. assamica.
 In several chemical composition and morphological comparisons, C. taliensis is also closer to C. sinensis var. assamica than to C. sinensis var. sinensis.
 However, the closer similarity may also be due to human selection (which causes reduction in genetic diversity) as C. sinensis var. assamica is the tea variety traditionally cultivated in Yunnan.

 Like C. sinensis, C. taliensis contains both theanine and caffeine.

-C. talensis can be easily crossed with C. sinensis, and the resulting crossbred plants are intermediate between species both morphologically and chemically indicating true hybrids.
+C. taliensis can be easily crossed with C. sinensis, and the resulting crossbred plants are intermediate between species both morphologically and chemically indicating true hybrids.